z3r0s/blog/_posts/2018-09-30-DragonCTF-Teaser.md

 In order to pass the check, the user input must be between 0 - 0xFFFF (16 bit) and it has to return NON-ZERO value after going through the **checker**.

-Looking at the checker function, the function calls out even more and more functions.
-It only gets worse and worse...
+Looking at the checker function, this function calls out even more and more functions...

 For your sanity, this is the pseudo code for the checker function: